8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 Not enough cash left in the Roth IRA settlement account to place more orders.

+I made the maximum contribution to the Roth IRA.
+This brought my short-term assets down to 3 percent of the portfolio.
+3 percent in the low [guardrail](/essays-and-editorials/guidelines-and-guardrails/).
+I decided most of the paycheck would stay as short-term assets.

+I contributed to the 401k automatically.
+I contributed the regular amount to the [.Health Savings Account](HSA).
+I put the amount I’d normally invest into the runway account.
+I put the regular amount to savings and the tax account.
+And I paid the credit cards.
+The remaining amount I transferred to the Federal Money Market account at Vanguard; as if I were going to place the limit orders.

+All of the funds were down the previous day.
+However, when I entered the amount I could spend and the current price of the multi-factor fund, I couldn’t buy a full share at 2 cents above market price; if the fund had been up the previous day I could because, per the [investment policy statement](/experiences/finances/investment-policy/#investments) I would’ve been in dollar-based investing territory.
+So the cash will just stay there instead in one of the savings accounts at the credit.
+It’ll still earn dividends.

 ## Dollar cost averaging

 This paycheck was an interesting learning experience from a dollar cost averaging perspective.